What if I need to change my appointment?

 How do you prevent infection at the hospital?

-We are committed to providing a safe, clean environment that protects patients, visitors and healthcare workers from infection.
-This issue is especially important for us, as patients who are undergoing treatment for cancer may be more susceptible to developing an infection.
+FMC is committed to provide a safe, clean environment that protects patients, visitors and healthcare workers from infection.
+Taking special consideration for patients with cancer or other immunocompromised cases.

 We have a dedicated team responsible for all aspects of infection prevention.